 Do You Really Know It’s True?

-Do you really know that it’s true that sugar – even when consumed in quantities well beyond ‘daily requirements’ – is bad for you?
-Before you say ‘yes’, or even after you say ‘yes’, let’s just run through it a bit because I think it’s important.
+Do you really know that it’s true that sugar – even when consumed in quantities well beyond ‘official daily requirements’ – is bad for you?
+Before you say yes, or even after you say yes, let’s just run through it a bit, because I think it’s important.

 For starters, what do you mean when you say the word ‘sugar’?
 Are you referring to the sugar found in fruit – commonly known as fructose (or sucrose) – or are you thinking about some form of starch (or plain glucose)?
-Or do you have all the different kinds of sugars grouped together in your mind as one thing.
+Or do you have all the different kinds of sugars grouped together in your mind, as if they were one thing.

-Very often, when people talk about the potentially negative effects of ‘sugar’ in relation to blood sugar issues (and hormonal/biochemical responses), they are actually referring to the effects of foods made mostly from starch, a carbohydrate which when consumed quickly breaks down into glucose.
+Very often, when people are talking about the negative effects of ‘sugar’ in relation to blood sugar issues (and related hormonal/biochemical responses), they are actually referring to the effects of foods high in glucose or starch, a carbohydrate which breaks down into glucose.

 “Single catalytic doses of fructose infused have shown a ∼30% reduction in postprandial hepatic glucose output under hyperglycemic conditions in people with type 2 diabetes and a roughly threefold increase in glycogen synthesis under euglycemic hyperinsulinemic conditions in people without diabetes.”

-Rising levels of bacterial endotoxin combined with a high dietary fat intake can promote many of the issues which are often attributed to sugar consumption.
+Ongoing interference with digestion and metabolic function can promote a rise in exposure to (and circulation of) bacterial endotoxin (LPS).
+Increased levels of endotoxin (especially when combined with a high dietary fat intake), can promote stress and inflammation, causing many of the issues which are often attributed to ‘excessive’ sugar consumption.

-Often when people say they’ve noticed the negative effects of sugar in their diet (or the positive effects of removing sugar from their diet) – when looked at more closely – it turns out that the foods they are referring to don’t actually have much in the way of actual white sugar or sucrose in them.
+When people say they’ve noticed the negative effects of eating sugar (or the positive effects of avoiding it), when looked at a little more closely, it often turns out that the foods they have been consuming (as well as some they are limiting), don’t have that much in the way of actual white sugar or sucrose in them.

-Sometimes they’re high in starch and other times these foods don’t have much starch or much of any form of sugar in them at all.
-But they’re almost always filled with a variety of harmful and toxic anti-metabolic ingredients, in particular the polyunsaturated fats.
+Sometimes these foods are high in starch, and other times they don’t have a lot of starch or any other form of sugar in them at all.
+But even when they do, they almost always have a variety of harmful, anti-metabolic ingredients, like for instance the polyunsaturated fats (PUFAs).

-Polyunsaturated fatty acids (PUFA) have been shown time and time again, to be responsible for directly interfering with the ability of cells to properly metabolise sugar, thereby promoting issues incorrectly blamed on fruit sugar, including chronic hyperglycemia and insulin resistance.
+PUFAs have been shown time and time again, to be responsible for interfering with the ability of cells to properly metabolize sugar, thus being able to promote issues, which can easily be incorrectly blamed on the consumption of too much fruit sugar, including chronic hyperglycemia and insulin resistance.